 Students will attend private school.
 The primary language of instruction will be English for YES Abroad students, though the school offers instruction in Arabic as well.
 School typically runs from 7:30 am to 2:30 pm and uniforms are customary.
 The school will operate in the International Baccalaureate (IB) system and offers extracurricular activities such as basketball, swim team, etc. The student body is made up of Jordanians and international students.

-The United States enjoys good relations with Jordan.
+The U.S. enjoys good relations with Jordan.
 As an active member in many international organizations, the leaders of Jordan have worked diligently to maintain positive and functional relationships with Jordan’s neighbors throughout regional conflicts.

 YES Abroad students in Jordan will have the opportunity to take part in various activities to increase interaction with local peers in Jordan.
 Activities may include field trips, sporting events, cultural excursions, social outings, and community service projects.
 Examples of enrichment activities include:

-- Music / dance lessons, Jordanian cooking class, henna class, and other cultural activities.
+Music and dance lessons, Jordanian cooking class, henna, and other cultural activities.